 Like other high-end big center consoles, the Canyon 376 comes well-equipped with a T-top that has an integrated tempered-glass windshield.
-Unlike many other boats in class, she has a small cabin and a private head in the console.
-Highlights that Grady-White likes to point out for this model are the SeaV2 hull designed by C. Raymond Hunt & Associates.
-In addition to the drains in the cockpit, all the lockers empty overboard as well.
+Unlike many other boats in class, she has a cabin and a private head in the console.
+Highlights that Grady-White likes to point out for this model are the SeaV2® hull designed by C. Raymond Hunt & Associates.
+In addition to the drains in the cockpit and cabin, all the lockers empty overboard as well.
 No water is routed to the bilge.
 Most importantly, she is offshore-ready, which means she is capable of running to the canyons or over to the Bahamas with a high-degree of security.

 - Seating - lean bar mounted Command Elite horizontally adjustable contoured helm chairs w/deluxe cushioning & flip-up bolsters (3)

 - Cherry wall w/mirrored storage cabinet, magazine rack & rigging access

 - T-top - integrated painted aluminum frame w/radio box, hatch, storage net, LED spreader lights (3), tri-colored (red, blue, white) LED recessed lights (4), outrigger plates, stereo speakers (2) & wing curtains (ivory)

 - 2 automatic bilge pumps (total 3000 GPH) (11,356 LPH)

 - Integrated outboard mounting system w/swim platform & ladder

 - Stereo system w/AM/FM tuner, MP3 auxiliary audio connections/amplifier, Bluetooth(R), remote control & fold down storage; speakers - cockpit(2), hardtop(2), console(2), and bow(2)

 - Rigging station - lean bar station w/freshwater sink & 164-qt.
 (155.2 l) cooler